robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 </span>

 <span style="font-weight: 400;">
-  As his parents we couldn't feel happier about the approach the school have used.
+  As his parents we couldn’t feel happier about the approach the school have used.
 We feel completely relaxed about this transition and very much like any ideas or thoughts will be listened to.
 The difference between this and the feelings we have been left with from nursery at times is unquantifiable.
-The transition to school can be a scary enough time, but when your child has additional needs that aren't always obvious, and you think your worries, concerns and knowledge of your child are being ignored, it is even harder.
+The transition to school can be a scary enough time, but when your child has additional needs that aren’t always obvious, and you think your worries, concerns and knowledge of your child are being ignored, it is even harder.
 </span>
  {/details}